• Home

 George Washington's Socks

-George Washington's Socks is the perfect book for Presidents Day in February.
-A combination of science fiction and historical fiction this story follows a boy who travels back in time meeting George Washington while also finding himself pursued by British forces trying to capture him!
+George Washington’s Socks is the perfect book for Presidents Day in February.
+A combination of science fiction and historical fiction, this story follows a boy who travels back in time to meet George Washington while being pursued by British forces trying to capture him!

 Faced with danger around every corner, the main character is likable and relatable to students.
-This book has plenty of excitement to capture even your more reluctant readers, which makes it a great choice for February book clubs.
+This book has plenty of excitement to capture even more reluctant readers, making it a great choice for February book clubs for 4th-grade readers.

 Get the novel study unit: George Washington's Socks Novel Unit